0xSero/partisia-docs/docs/pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md

-This guide explains how to use transactions to bridge liquid cryptocurrencies recognized by PBC (generally referred to as BYOC bring your own coin) from and to outside chains.
+This guide explains how to use transactions to bridge liquid cryptocurrencies recognized by PBC (generally referred to as BYOC (Bring Your Own Coin)) from and to external chains.

 For a guide to the bridging of BYOC with the bridge's UI see [here](introduction-to-byoc.md)